48 Hours in Paris with Kids

 Day Two: Notre Dame, Jardin du Luxembourg, Palais Royal, Trocadero, and the Eiffel Tower

-We kicked out 2nd day off visiting the Notre Dame which is free to enter but notorious for long lines.
+We started our 2nd day off visiting the Notre Dame which is free to enter but notorious for long lines.
 The only way to avoid these long lines is by booking a skip the line tour.
-If you want to climb tower, that is at an additional fee and the line is typically extremely long.
+If you want to climb the tower, that is at an additional fee and the line is typically extremely long.
 We had plans of climbing and actually booked this tour but we overslept and missed it, smh.
-After our time at the Notre Dame we hopped on the L’Open Tour Hop-On Hop-Off Bus to visit Jardin du Luxembourg.
+After our time at the Notre Dame, we hopped on the L’Open Tour Hop-On Hop-Off Bus to visit Jardin du Luxembourg.

 After eating a ton of pastries for breakfast the girls were ready to burn off some energy so Jardin du Luxembourg was the perfect place for our next stop.
 They had a great time running around the park, smelling the flowers, and even playing with rocks, because kids.
 Fall really brings out some major beauty in Paris, and since we live in Florida the girls never see leaves changing colors or falling so that was a great experience for them.
 The park is beautiful and we all enjoyed the scenery, it was an afternoon well spent.

 You May Be Interested in Reading: Tips for Taking Vacation Photos